Updated August 1, 2022.

 You won’t be able to miss her!
 We were incredibly lucky to just so happen to be in Halifax the same day as the Queen Mary 2 on one of her voyages.
 My brother is such a fan of ships, and this was a true treat for him.
 We saw it in the distance, and my brother knew exactly who “she” was.
 We walked toward her, and we kept thinking we were close, but we were not.
 She was SO BIG, we just had to marvel at her sheer size as we finally got close enough to realize just how large she was.
 Maybe you’ll get to see her, too, as Halifax is on her regular route!

 Want more?
-Check out my Canada Page!
+Check out all my posts about Halifax and beyond on my Canada Page!

 Love this post?
 Pin it for later!